History of Myanmar: Prehistory

 The earliest archaeological evidence suggests that cultures existed in Burma as early as 11,000 BCE.
 Most indications of early settlement have been found in the central dry zone, where scattered sites appear in close proximity to the Irrawaddy River.
 The Anyathian, Burma's Stone Age, existed at a time thought to parallel the Lower Paleolithic and Middle Paleolithic in Europe.
-The Neolithic or New Stone Age, when plants and animals were first domesticated and polished stone tools appeared, is evidenced in Burma by three caves located near Taunggyi at the edge of the Shan plateau that are dated to 10000 to 6000 BC.
+The Neolithic or New Stone Age, when plants and animals were first domesticated and polished stone tools appeared, is evidenced in Burma by three caves located near Taunggyi at the edge of the Shan plateau that are dated from 10000 to 6000 BC.

 About 1500 BCE, people in the region were turning copper into bronze, growing rice, and domesticating chickens and pigs; they were among the first people in the world to do so.
 By 500 BCE, iron-working settlements emerged in an area south of present-day Mandalay.
 Bronze-decorated coffins and burial sites filled with earthenware remains have been excavated.
 Archaeological evidence at Samon Valley south of Mandalay suggests rice growing settlements that traded with China between 500 BC and 200 CE.
 During the Iron Age, archaeological evidence also out of Samon Valley reveals changes in infant burial practices that were greatly influenced by India.
 These changes include burying infants in jars whose size depicts their family status.